creativeduck/creativeduck/README.md

 # Hi there 👋

 I'm mobile develpor, mainly using Android
-But I'm also interested in learning IOS and cross-platforms If you want to see more about me, click this 👇 [Blog](https://kmight0518.tistory.com/) [Notion](https://www.notion.so/Mobile-Developer-af0b7f4a9a504684966070eec9452b86)
+But I'm also interested in learning IOS and cross-platforms
+👇 click this, If you want to see more about me!
+[Blog](https://kmight0518.tistory.com/) [Notion](https://www.notion.so/Mobile-Developer-af0b7f4a9a504684966070eec9452b86)

    # Skill 🧑🏻